Shanghai: an ancient city with a futuristic skyline

 Interesting facts about Shanghai

-Best time to fly to Shanghai
+Best time for flights to Shanghai

 The peak season for flights to Shanghai is April, July and December.
 The low season for purchasing tickets is January, February and August.